 This hormone is thought to control and regulate the duration of pregnancy and the maturing of the fetus.
 When pregnant women become stressed

 , the placenta increases production of the corticotrophin-releasing hormone as it suppresses the mother’s immune system and prevents it from attacking the fetus which is essentially a foreign body.

 Nearer the end of pregnancy, its levels climb along with a spike in cortisol levels.
 This increase helps the fetal organs develop fully before labour and may be what influences the timing of birth.

 This article was checked and verified by Dr Helena Watson on 29/07/19

-Meet the expert: Dr Helena Watson is an obstetrics and gynaecology registrar in South London, working on labour ward, antenatal clinics and gynaecology services.
-She is also currently undertaking a PhD in Women’s Health Research at King’s College London.
-Links to her publications can be found here
+Meet the expert: Dr Helena Watson is an obstetrics and gynaecology registrar in South London, working on the labour ward, at antenatal clinics and within gynaecology services.
+She is also currently undertaking a PhD in Women’s Health Research at King’s College London, and is involved in projects such as Cotfinder and QUiPP.

 How did hormones affect you during pregnancy?
 Let us know on Facebook or Twitter!